There are 7 useful metrics you can measure to prove effectiveness of your push notification campaigns:

 This is how we calculate ARPU in Pushwoosh — the metric is available in the Conversion Tracking feature too.

-Another important metric for push notifications is retention.
+Another important success rate for push notifications is retention.
 The reality is that within the first week of install, apps typically lose from 80 to 90% of users.

 But once a new user of your mobile app hits the 7-day mark, their risk of churn drops considerably.
 This means it’s worth investing in user retention with push notifications.